mongj/youtube-transcriber-api/README.md

 # youtube-transcriber-api

-This API provides a simple interface for retrieving pure-text transcripts for YouTube videos.
+Youtube's official API currently does not support fetching of a video's transcript.
+This API is built on [jdepoix's API](https://github.com/jdepoix/youtube-transcript-api), and provides a simple interface for retrieving pure-text transcripts for YouTube videos.
 It also provides the ability to translate transcripts into different languages.

 The API is currently hosted on Vercel and it is available for anyone to use at no cost.